Yaz12321/AnhkbotTwitchClip/README.md

 5- On Streamlabs Chatbot, set the display scene and the main scene hotkeys to macro 1 and macro 2.
 Set macro 1 and macro 2 to "Start" and "End" commands.

+Note: With the new twitch points system, the script still works fine even if the bot currency is disabled.

 Check out more of my scripts: https://github.com/Yaz12321?tab=repositories